dantewebmaster/react-redux-typescript-template/README.md

 # React Redux Typescript Template
 Initial template to start a project with *React + Redux + Redux Saga* using Typescript.
+This architecture uses the duck pattern to organise the store, Typescript for static typing, Redux for global state management, Redux Saga to deal with side efects and follows the Statefull/Stateless components structure.

 ## Start project
 `npm/yarn install` to install all packages